abdelkimo/or-tools/doc_sources/MANUAL/source/manual/first_steps/parameters.rst

 ..  only:: html

-    A third way is to pass parameters through the ``DefaultPhaseParameters`` struct and call ``MakeDefaultPhase()`` but we delay the discussion of this topic until the chapter :ref:`Defining search primitives in Constraint Programming <search_primitives>`.
+    A third way is to pass parameters through the ``DefaultPhaseParameters`` struct and call ``MakeDefaultPhase()`` but we delay the discussion of this topic until the chapter :ref:`Defining search primitives in Constraint Programming <chapter_search_primitives>`.